Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Holographic theory for gapless states and for continuous phase transitions

-First we need to have a quantitative description of ``non-maximalness'' of condensable algebra, that gives rise to the ``gaplessness'' of the boundary.
-One way to do so is to consider the topological order obtained by condensing all the excitations in the condensable algebra $\cA$ \cite{K13078244}.
-We will denote the resulting topological order as $\eM_{/\cA}$.
-Roughly speaking, the excitations in $\eM$ will become trivial excitations in $\eM_{/\cA}$, if they are in $\cA$ (\ie if they are condensed).
-The excitations in $\eM$ will be confined in $\eM_{/\cA}$ (\ie will disappear), if they have nontrivial mutual statistics with excitations in $\cA$ (for more details, see Section \ref{MMA}).
+Roughly speaking, the excitations in $\eM_{/\cA}$ all comes from the excitations in $\eM$: the excitations in $\eM$ will become trivial excitations in $\eM_{/\cA}$, if they are in $\cA$ (\ie if they are condensed).
+The excitations in $\eM$ will be confined in $\eM_{/\cA}$ (\ie will disappear), if they have nontrivial mutual statistics with excitations in $\cA$ (for more details, see Appendix \ref{MMA}).

-If $\cA$ is maximal, the excitations in $\eM$ will be either condensed or confined.
-In this case, $\eM_{/\cA}$ will be trivial.
-So the ``non-trivialness'' of $\eM_{/\cA}$ corresponds to the ``non-maximalness'' of condensable algebra $\cA$, which in turn corresponds to the ``gaplessness'' of the boundary.
-This suggests that the boundary is characterized by the induced topological order $\eM_{/\cA}$.
-A trivial $\eM_{/\cA}$ corresponds to a gapped boundary, and a non trivial $\eM_{/\cA}$ corresponds to a gapless boundary.
-This result is supported by Kong-Zheng rotation (topological Wick rotation) proposed in \Rf{KZ170501087,KZ190504924,KZ191201760}.
+The condensable algebra $\cA$ is called Lagrangian if $\eM_{/\cA}$ is trivial.
+In this case, the excitations in $\eM$ will be either condensed or confined.
+A Lagrangian condensable algebra is maximal in some sense, since the induced topological order $\eM_{/\cA}$ is minimal (\ie trivial).
+On the other hand, if the condensable algebra is minimal, $\cA=\one$ (\ie nothing condenses except trivial particle $\one$ which always condenses), the induced topological order $\eM_{\/\one} =\eM$ is maximal.

-To see the direct connection between the $\cA$-condensation induced topological order $\eM_{/\cA}$ and the $\cA$-condensation induced boundary of $\eM$, we note that a $\cA$-condensed boundary of $\eM$ has a special realization as a composite boundary illustrated in Fig. \ref{MAbndry}.
-There is a canonical domain wall between $\eM$ and $\eM_{/\cA}$ which is always be gapped \cite{K13078244}.
-Therefore, the local low energy properties of $\cA$-condensed boundary of $\eM$ is same as the local low energy properties of the $\one$-condensed boundary of $\eM_{/\cA}$.
-This result is reasonable and expected, since the $\cA$-condensed boundary of $\eM$ also implies that excitations outside $\cA$ do not condense.
+From the $\cA$-condensation-induced topological order $\eM_{/\cA}$, we can have an understanding of a $\cA$-condensed boundary of $\eM$, which has a special realization as a composite boundary illustrated in Fig. \ref{MAbndry}.
+There is a canonical domain wall between $\eM$ and $\eM_{/\cA}$ which is always gapped \cite{K13078244}.
+Therefore, the local low energy properties of $\cA$-condensed boundary of $\eM$ is same as the local low energy properties of the $\one$-condensed boundary of $\eM_{/\cA}$.\footnote{Two systems have the same local low energy properties if there is a correspondence of the local symmetric operators in the two systems, such that the corresponding operators have the same correlation function. } This result is reasonable and expected, since the $\cA$-condensed boundary of $\eM$ also implies that excitations outside $\cA$ do not condense.
 For the composite boundary in Fig. \ref{MAbndry}, the induced topological order $\eM_{/\cA}$ already has all the condensations for excitations in $\cA$, and the $\one$-condensed boundary of $\eM_{/\cA}$ implies that there is no additional condensation (for excitations outside $\cA$).